 Dissertation projects may be either research-based or industry-based with an external organisation, with opportunities for placements in local companies.

-Through our strong links with industry, we offer our students the opportunity to undertake their dissertation project with one of a wide range of local companies.
+Through our strong links with industry, we offer our students the opportunity to undertake their dissertation project with one of a wide range of local, national and even international companies.

-An industry-based dissertation project can give you the opportunity to enhance your skills and employability by tackling a real-world project, gaining workplace experience, exploring potential career paths and building relationships with local companies.
+An industry-based dissertation project can give you the opportunity to enhance your skills and employability by tackling a real-world project, gaining workplace experience, exploring potential career paths and building relationships with industrial partners.